jamilkhalaf/startup/notes.md

 pattern allows regex validation for certain input types (text, email, etc.).
 JavaScript should also validate input before submission for better user experience, with visual feedback for validity.

+doing the media assignment I knew how to implement images, audios, and videos by using the mp3 and mp4 links for each.

 to deploy the html files, I used this coomand: ./deployFiles.sh -k ~/Desktop/jamilk.pem -h jamil260.click -s startup